Emotional-Toys/animals-letty/README.md

 * Five [MX-28AT](https://emanual.robotis.com/docs/en/dxl/mx/mx-28/)
 * Three [AX-12A](https://emanual.robotis.com/docs/en/dxl/ax/ax-12a/)

 Note that with a spring-retracting ankle, two motors per leg; one for next rotate and pivot (like with the cyberdeck head).
 Ordered three horns.
+However, the design pioneered by [Aibo](https://aibo.miraheze.org/wiki/Main_Page) is the driving factor.